-Efforts to integrate gender considerations in existing climate funds existing dedicated climate financing mechanisms, which exist both under and outside of the UNFCCC.
+Efforts to integrate gender considerations in existing climate funds

+Gender considerations were not integrated from the start into the design and operationalisation of most existing dedicated climate financing mechanisms, which exist both under and outside of the UNFCCC.
 Sustained outside pressure and internal recognition of sub-optimal outcomes of gender-blind projects and programmes has led to substantial efforts in recent years across several multilateral climate funds to incorporate gender considerations retroactively into fund programming guidelines and structures.
-Over the past few years, climate funds have also improved collaborative efforts and expert exchange on helping each other to improve the genderresponsiveness of their operations.
+Over the past few years, climate funds have also improved collaborative efforts and expert exchange on helping each other to improve the gender-responsiveness of their operations.
 Much more could be done.
-Dedicated climate funds under the UNFCCC in particular have an important signalling function for the entire global climate finance architecture because of the large number of accredited entities and implementing agencies they work with ranging from multilateral development banks (MDBs), UN agencies, a number of commercial banks as well as most regional and bilateral development banks and (sub-) national and regional institutions.
+Dedicated climate funds under the UNFCCC in particular have an important signalling function for the entire global climate finance architecture because of the large number of accredited entities and implementing agencies they work with ranging from multilateral development banks (MDBs), UN agencies, a number of commercial banks as well as most regional and bilateral development banks and (sub-)national and regional institutions.
 For example, the GCF and GEF as well as the Adaptation Fund could enhance their existing collaboration on gender issues by working towards some coordinated gender indicators and gender tagging systems in budget allocations.
 This would allow for joint tracking efforts that would aggregate gender-related expenditures as well as gender impact measurements across these funds, which are at the core of the international climate finance support to developing countries.